EdwinVW/dapr-workshop/README.md

 - Bindings
 - Secrets management

-Because Dapr can be used from several programming languages, we added 2 versions of the hands-on assignments to the workshop.
-All the assignments can be executed using **.NET (C#)** or **Java**.
-Please decide which language you want to use, and follow the instructions accordingly.
+Because Dapr can be used from several programming languages, we added 3 versions of the hands-on assignments to the workshop:

+- C#
+- Java
+- Python

+Before starting the workshop, please choose a language you want to use and follow the instructions for that language.
 You will be using Dapr in self-hosted mode.

 ## The domain